 Dealing with nipping behavior may still prove challenging as time progresses.
-Your puppy might relapse into it when their herding instincts begin to really lock at around six to 12 months old.
+Your puppy might relapse into it when its herding instincts begin to really lock at around 6 to 12 months old.

 While you should still focus on interrupting the behavior before it occurs, there is also a set of steps to follow once your Aussie begins to nip:

 - Stop whatever is being done to feed into the instinct to nip, whether it is walking, running, or playing.
 As long as you or your volunteer are moving, you are playing your dogs’ game.

 - Make sure you do not engage with your Aussie at this point.
 You can issue a firm command like, “No” or “Stop”, but it is not necessary.
 If you choose to do this, make sure you only issue the command once.